-Daiane Lopes da Silva, is a dancer, choreographer, teacher and artistic director of Kinetech Arts.
-Her work has been performed in Brazil, France, Belgium, Greece and the U.S. She has received support from Zellerbach Family Foundation, CA$H Grant, Phyllis C. Wattis Foundation and CounterPulse.
-She was a resident artist at SAFEhouse arts, CounterPulse and Headlands Center for the Arts.
-Daiane studied at The Municipal Ballet of São Paulo, Brazil and at P.A.R.T.S (Performing Arts Research and Training Studios), directed by Anne Teresa De Keersmaeker in Brussels.
-She graduated with a B.A. in Psychology, Alpha Beta Kappa, from SFSU.
-She is on faculty at Alonzo King Lines Ballet Dance Center and Western Ballet.
+Daiane Lopes da Silva is a dancer, choreographer, educator and artistic director of Kinetech Arts.
+Her work has been performed in Brazil, France, Belgium, Greece, Germany, Italy and the U.S.A.
+She was a resident artist at CounterPulse and Headlands Center for the Arts, and is currently in residency at Djerassi Resident Artists Program and ODC Theatre from 2018-2021.
+As a dancer, she has performed with KUNST-STOFF dance company, Labayen Dance, Lisbon Dance Company, little seismic dance company, Robert Moses’ Kin, and in works of Sara Shelton Mann.
+She studied at The Municipal Ballet of São Paulo, Brazil and at P.A.R.T.S., directed by Anne Teresa De Keersmaeker in Brussels She is a faculty member of Alonzo King LINES Ballet Dance Center and Western Ballet.
+Daiane graduated with a B.A. in Psychology, Alpha Beta Kappa, from SFSU.

 Weidong Yang is the co-founder and director of Kinetech Arts.
 He founded Kineviz, creating visual analytics solution for complex data.
 He received his Ph.D in Physics and Masters in Computer Science from University of Oregon.
 Weidong was a postdoctoral fellow at UC Berkeley, conducting research on quantum dots.
 He has collaborated and created many performances and installations.
 As a dancer, he has performed with various dance companies including KUNST-STOFF, Paco Gomes and Sara Shelton Mann.
 He was a Scientific Delirium Madness resident artist at Djerassi Resident Artists Program in 2017.
 He is currently in a 3-year residency at ODC Theatre and Djerassi.